Where this course actually stands

 • Encapsulate collections with backing fields and read-only access

-• Unit test domain entities and value objects directly, no infrastructure required
+• Unit test domain entities and value objects with no infrastructure

 • Use domain events to decouple cascading side effects